Undline/ForestFox/readme.md

 - **Canvas** -> This is a element that allows a user to create any graphics or drawings on screen and allows the user to scroll on both directions.
 Use this for things like sketches and markups.
 You can also add grid lines that allow shapes to snap in place.

+- **GSS Emulator** -> This is meant to allow users to view a new GSS file within a different enviroment.
+This is mainly created so that when you create new pages you can view them with different GSS files to see if there are any conflicts with what you are submitting. *Hopefully it's not abused and used as a work-around for making pages that all have a different feel as that is the oppoisite of what is being done.*

 - **Markdown** -> This element creates a view that can display markdown files.

 - **Cards** -> This element is for creating a card UI element.
-Cards may consist of a title, sub-title, image, button and a accent color (please note that the accent color can be ignored by a GSS file)
+Cards may consist of a title, sub-title, image, button and a accent color (please note that the accent color can be ignored by a GSS file).
+Cards can also have 'backs'?

 - **Poster** -> This element is just like a card except it's larger on screen.
 It has the exact same attributes.
 The advantage to using a poster is that you have more area to write text and the image can be slightly larger.

-- **Toast** -> This element creates a temporary pop up and is meant to flash timely information on screen.
+- **Notification** -> This element creates a temporary pop up and is meant to flash timely information on screen.
 There are three main types of toast:
 	1. Information
 	2. Warning
 	3. Error